Non-Independent Components Analysis: Moments and Cumulants --- some useful properties

 The dimension of the space of symmetric tensors $S^r(\R^d)$ is $\binom{d+r-1}{r}$.
 Like for symmetric matrices, it is often convenient to view $T\in S^r(\R^d)$ as a general tensor in $\R^{d\times \cdots\times d}$.
 In this case ${\rm vec}(T)\in \R^{d^r}$ is a vector obtained from all the entries of $T$.

 Throughout the paper we largely avoided vectorization.
 This operation is however hard to circumvent in the asymptotic considerations.
 If we make a specific claim about the joint Gaussianity of the entries of a random tensor $T$, we could use a more invariant approach of \cite{eaton}.
-However, using vectorizations, makes the calculations more direct with no need to discuss inverses of quadratic forms.
+However, using vectorizations, makes the calculations more direct without referring to abstract linear algebra.

 In this context we also often rely on the matrix-vector version of the tensor equation $S=A\bullet T$

 where $A^{\otimes r}=A\otimes \cdots\otimes A$ if the $r$-th Kronecker power of $A$.